10 activities for bad weather

 Idea 3.
 Learning through fun

-A visit to the Hewelianum Centre, located on the former site of the Hail Hill Fort, is also an ideal solution for a rainy day, and all the more since they’ve prepared a special summer program.
+A visit to the Hevelianum, located on the former site of the Hail Hill Fort, is also an ideal solution for a rainy day, and all the more since they’ve prepared a special summer program.
 Children can enjoy planetarium shows, follow the stars using a telescope, explore an interactive exhibition about the fascinating world of bees, watch spectacular chemistry and physics demonstrations, and even encounter the ghosts of the night, thanks to a nearly two-hour guided tour which takes participants through the usually inaccessible maze of underground corridors and fortifications.

 Idea 4.
 Children’s paradise